atoms-ufrj/polybuild/README.md

 - Playmol - see reference [1].
 - a bash interpreter (the version provided here is tested for a GNU bash version 4.3.30).

-### How to use polybuild?
+### How cam do use Polybuild?
-The use is quite straightforward.
-The *'polybuild.sh'* script receives an input file that contains the microstructure specifications, system parameters, and Playmol parameters to be used for packing - see the template file called *'input_file_template'*.
+The use is straightforward.
+The *'polybuild.sh'* script receives an input file that contains the microstructural specifications, system parameters, that must and Playmol parameters to be used for packing - see the template file called *'input_file_template'*.

 The command that processes the script has the following syntax and is capable of receiving multiple input files at once: